• Marine insurance

 • Fire risks.

-• Theft with coercion and violence (piracy).
+• Theft by force or violence (piracy).

 • Loading and unloading risks.